parwarr/weather-app/README.md

 ## Overview

-The Weather App is a project developed for a school module, LB1 (Lehrberufslehre 1), as part of an exam.
+The Weather App is a project developed for a school module, LB1, as part of an exam.
 This PowerShell script allows users to input a city, retrieve weather information from an API, and display it in a graphical user interface (GUI).
 The weather information includes details about the city, coordinates, temperature, and the selected temperature unit (°C or °F).

 ## Getting Started